luketpickering/DUNEPrismTools/dox/flux_tools.md

     -S <species PDG>              : Only fill information for neutrinos of a given species.
     -L                            : Expect dk2nulite inputs.
+    --PPFX                        : Expects to be able to read PPFX weight branches from input dk2nu files (note, only dk2nulite files will likely have these
+                                    branches.)
+    --NPPFXU <int>                : The number of PPFX universes, defaults to 100.
     -?                            : Display this message.
 ```